SwarnavaDhar/My-Tiny-Projects/README.md

 3. Responsive Gallery - Made a responsive Gallery using HTML and CSS, used grid and flex properties, not used media-query property.

 4. Search Bar - A Unique Search Bar using HTML and CSS, with little bit of transition property for smoothness.

+5. Music App ("Gunjan") - A music website titled 'Gunjan', inspired by the essence of creating sound, be it by nature, humans, or creatures. 🎶 Developed with HTML, CSS, and JS, it's a concept practice project.
+Excited to showcase features like animations, dark mode toggling, engaging hover effects, and smooth blurs!
+Perfect for beginners diving into web development.
+Check it out!.